ravibpatel/AutoUpdater.NET/README.md

 * .NET Core 3.1
 * .NET 5.0 or above

+## Supported Windows versions

+* Windows 8 or above
+* Windows version lower than 8 requires .NET Framework 4.5 or above installed for ZipExtractor to work.
+You can use installer instead of zip file as an update file to avoid this issue.

 This library only works for WinForms or WPF application projects.

 ## How it works